The Coded Language Taxonomy Becomes the Moderation Lens

 The governance point is not that the best taxonomy should become an automatic punishment rule.
 The paper is careful on this.
 It says an encoding mechanism does not by itself establish harmful intent.
 Coded language can be used to evade legitimate moderation, but it can also be used by vulnerable users discussing sex education, identity, mental health, or other sensitive subjects in spaces where ordinary words are suppressed, demonetized, or misunderstood.

 That separation matters.
 A detector that says "this phrase appears coded" has not yet said "this post is harmful."
 It has produced an interpretive lead.
-Moderation systems still need policy context, target, surrounding conversation, appeal routes, and human review for consequential decisions.
+Moderation systems still need policy context, target, surrounding conversation, intent evidence where relevant, appeal routes, and human review for consequential decisions.
 Without that separation, mechanism detection becomes a surveillance shortcut.

 The paper's own results reinforce this caution.
 Some prior taxonomies underperform the no-taxonomy baseline, which means a taxonomy is not automatically useful.
 A bad or partial taxonomy can teach the model the wrong attentional habit.
 It may overfit to surface tricks, miss referential or symbolic forms, or make the system too confident about a narrow map of language that users have already moved beyond.